How to save £671.61 in 2024 with the 1p Savings Challenge

-The New Year's often a time many resolve to start regularly setting some cash aside – but it's not always easy to find a savings method that works for you.
+The New Year's often a time when many people resolve to start regularly setting some cash aside – but it's not always easy to find a savings method that works for you.

-To help, many of our Forumites share their favourite saving methods on the MSE Forum – and one of the most popular is the 1p Savings Challenge.
-It's a clever and relatively painless way to amass a surprising sum, and even if you don't follow the challenge to the letter, it's a great prompt to get you thinking about your savings and what you can afford to put aside.
-(For help with the basics, see our Top Savings Accounts guide).
+To help, many of our Forumites regularly share their favourite saving methods on the MSE Forum – and one of the most popular is the 1p Savings Challenge.
+It's a clever, fun and relatively painless way to amass a surprising sum, and even if you don't follow the challenge to the letter, it's a great prompt to get you thinking about your savings and what you can afford to put aside.
+For help with the basics, see our Top Savings Accounts guide.